 BILL SUMMARY: Requires hunters on private property in Stanly County to carry with them written permission from the landowner or lessee, signed and dated for the current hunting season.
 The written permission is not valid for more than one year.
-Also makes it illegal to hunt on another person's land in Stanly County while under the influence of alcohol, controlled substances, or any drug or psychoactive substance.
+Also makes it illegal to hunt on another person's land while under the influence of an impairing substance.
 Violation of the act is a Class 2 misdemeanor offense, and any person convicted must be ordered to complete a hunter safety course.
 The act is enforceable by Wildlife Resources Commission enforcement officers, by sheriffs and deputy sheriffs, and by peace officers.
 Applies only to Stanly County.
 Effective for offenses committed on or after October 1, 2007.

-\ Senate committee substitute makes the following changes to 1st edition.
-Also prohibits fishing on another's property in Stanly County without written permission.
-Rewrites the title to match the contents of the bill.
+\ Senate committee substitute makes the following changes to the first edition: 1) also prohibits fishing on another's property in Stanly County without written permission; and 2) rewrites the title to match the contents of the bill.